 The Local Pack is the group of locally based results that appear at the top of a SERP after entering a location based query (see the example below).

-To filter your report to see all of the keywords where a local appears on the SERP, use the SERP Features filter.
+To filter your report to see all of the keywords where a local pack appears on the SERP, use the SERP Features Filter.
 You can select "Local pack" from the menu, and then also choose if you want to see keywords with local packs on the SERP, local packs NOT on the SERP, local packs on the SERP where your website ranks, or local packs on the SERP where your website does NOT rank.
 Filter according to what you're looking for.

 This is a great feature for anyone running a Position Tracking campaign for a local website, as local pack results are more important than ever for getting local search traffic to visit your site.
 In the Rankings Overview table, you’ll see local pack results appear with a small pin-drop icon beside the rank number.